Javran/Thinking-dumps/sicp/ch03/exercise_3_40.md

-Give all possible values of x that can result from executing:
+*Give all possible values of x that can result from executing*:

     (define x 10)
     (parallel-execute